YetAnotherNerd/whatlastgenre/README.md

 whatlastgenre doesn't correct any other tags.
-If your music files are badly or not tagged, whatlastgenre won't work well at all.
+If your music files are badly or not tagged it won't work well at all.

 Please report any bugs and errors you encounter, i would like to fix them :)